pinojs/pino/SECURITY.md

 # Security Policy

-This document describes the management of vulnerabilities for the Pino project and its official plugins.
+This document describes the management of vulnerabilities for the Pino project and all modules within the Pino organization.

 ## Reporting vulnerabilities